 For many, and for the creator of The Titanic Museum, John Joslyn, the magnetic attraction is the people who sailed aboard the doomed destiny.
 In a little under 3 hours, the lives of over 2,200 people were dramatically changed.
 Capacity for heroism was put to the ultimate test and people lost everything dear to them.
 The human condition took center stage and continues to play out through tributes to the lost souls and the survivors of the Titanic.

 I stepped aboard the 30,000 square-foot vessel in Pigeon Forge, Tennessee, hesitant to experience the inevitable conclusion that lie ahead.
+Pigeon Forge and the Smoky Mountains of Tennessee have always been on my list of places that I simply had to visit, and learning about a smoky mountain cabin rental in the area really left me with no excuses not to go!
 Upon entering the Titanic exhibit, I was presented with a boarding pass containing the name and short bio of a real passenger who sailed on the Titanic’s maiden voyage.
 The memory of Gertrude Thorne was now cupped in my hand and for better-or-worse (her fate is revealed at the end of the voyage,) we would take this journey together.

 Walking into the entry room of the Titanic exhibit, an overwhelming sense of awe and reverence consumed me.
 My emotions ranged from peak curiosity to despair and grief as I absorbed the intriguing stories, facts, science, architecture, pictures, artifacts, and loving tributes throughout the building.
 Time seemed to have no place here, the outside world suspended as I wondered deeper and deeper into the legend, lore, and celebration of the ship, passengers, and crew.